1,000+ Opportunities

 Get in touch with SelectFlorida for more information.

-Based on current listing details, eligibility includes: Florida-based businesses with active Division of Corporations registration, minimum 2 years operating in Florida, licensed commercial operation, 3-500 full-time employees, minimum $250,000 prior year revenue; must be a manufacturer, approved-sector services provider, or manufacturer's representative.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Florida-based businesses with active Division of Corporations registration, minimum 2 years operating in Florida, licensed commercial operation, 3-500 full-time employees, minimum $250,000 prior year revenue; must be a manufacturer, approved-sector services provider, or manufacturer's representative.
+Confirm the full requirements in the official notice before applying.